jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ### Naming Your Function Files

 **In accordance with Matlab convention, each function file should be given the same name as the function name specified in the first line of code**.
 For example, both functions above should be saved as **hsf18.m**.
-(It is not a requirement that the objective and constraint functions/files have the same name, but for clarity they should be named in a way that makes it obvious they are paired, e.g. **hsf18_obj** and **hsf18_con**).
+(It is not a requirement that the objective and constraint functions have the same name, but for clarity they should be named in a way that makes it obvious they are paired, e.g. "hsf18_obj" and "hsf18_con").
 You must save *objective* functions in the **+objfcn** folder and *constraint* functions in the **+confcn** folder.
 (Having separate folders for the two types of function avoids conflicts when using the same function/file names for a pair of objective and constraint functions).

 You need to supply the names of the objective and constraint functions to your SNOBFit object as follows:
 ```